dssste/Grimoire/README.md

-# Grimoire (WIP, Experimental)

-**Grimoire** is a Unity Editor extension for visualizing & editing your static data assets in a tabular way.
+**Grimoire (WIP, Experimental)** is a Unity Editor extension for visualizing & editing your static data assets in a tabular way.

 ## ✨ Installation